Hemolytic Disease of the Fetus and Newborn (Erythroblastosis Fetalis)

 Frequently Asked Questions (FAQs)

-Erythroblastosis fetalis primarily affects the fetus, but it can also have implications for the mother.
+Erythroblastosis fetalis or hemolytic disease of fetus and newborn primarily affects the fetus, but it can also have implications for the mother.
 While the mother’s immune system is responsible for producing the anti-D antibodies that cause the condition, she typically doesn’t experience severe symptoms.

 However, the mother’s body may respond to the excessive breakdown of fetal red blood cells by:

-- Anemia: In severe cases, the mother’s blood may become anemic due to the loss of red blood cells from the fetus.
+• Anemia: In severe cases of hemolytic disease of fetus and newborn (erythroblastosis fetalis), the mother’s blood may become anemic due to the loss of red blood cells from the fetus.

-- Other complications: In rare cases, severe hemolysis (the breakdown of red blood cells) can lead to complications like kidney failure or liver damage.
+• Other complications: In rare cases of hemolytic disease of the fetus and newborn (erythroblastosis fetalis), severe hemolysis (the breakdown of red blood cells) can lead to complications like kidney failure or liver damage.

-It’s important to note that these complications are uncommon and typically occur only in severe cases of erythroblastosis fetalis.
+These complications of hemolytic disease of the fetus and newborn (erythroblastosis fetalis) are uncommon and typically occur only in severe cases of hemolytic disease of the fetus and newborn (erythroblastosis fetalis).
 Modern prenatal care and preventive measures like Rh immunoglobulin (RhIg) have significantly reduced the risk of severe maternal complications.

 What happens if mother is Rh positive and baby is Rh negative?